payshares/payshares-go/README.md

 [![GoDoc](https://godoc.org/github.com/payshares/go?status.svg)](https://godoc.org/github.com/payshares/go)
 [![Go Report Card](https://goreportcard.com/badge/github.com/payshares/go)](https://goreportcard.com/report/github.com/payshares/go)

 This repo is the home for all of the public go code produced by The Payshares Developers.
-In addition to various tools and services, this repository is the SDK from which you may develop your own applications that integrate with the payshares network.
+In addition to various tools and services, this repository is the SDK from which you may develop your own applications that integrate with the Payshares Network.

 ## Dependencies